 The Goals Of The BIA In 2020

-Gone are the days of pushing American Indians and Alaska Natives to assimilate into the mainstream American culture.
+The days of pushing American Indians and Alaska Natives to assimilate into the mainstream American culture are gone.
 The modern Bureau of Indian Affairs’ mission is to “enhance the quality of life, to promote economic opportunity and to carry out the responsibility to protect and improve the trust assets of American Indians, Indian tribes and Alaska Natives.”

 The BIA seeks to fulfill its mission by partnering with tribes to help them achieve their own goals for self-determination.
 It also maintains its responsibilities under the Federal-Tribal trust and government-to-government relationships.